-5.1 Pharmacodynamics properties

-Pharmacotherapeutic group: Antibacterials for systemic use, macrolides.
+5.1 Pharmacodynamic properties Pharmacotherapeutic group: Anti-bacterials for systemic use; macrolides erythromycin A.

-ATC code : J01 FA10
+ATC code: J01FA10.

 Azithromycin is a macrolide antibiotic belonging to the azalide group.
+The molecule is constructed by adding a nitrogen atom to the Lactone ring of

+Mechanism of Action:

-Mechanism of action: Azithromycin is an azalide, a sub-class of the macrolide antibiotics.
-By binding to the 50Sribosomal sub-unit, azithromycin avoids the translocation of peptide chains from one side of the ribosome to the other.
+Azithromycin is an azalide, a sub-class of the macrolide antibiotics.
+By binding to the 50S ribosomal sub-unit, azithromycin avoids the translocation of peptide chains from one side of the ribosome to the other.
 As a consequence of this, RNA-dependent protein synthesis in sensitive organisms is prevented.

-Pharmacokinetic/pharmacodynamic relationship: For azithromycin the AUC/MIC is the major
+Pharmacokinetic/pharmacodynamic relationship:

-PK/PD parameter correlating best with the efficacy of azithromycin.
+For azithromycin the AUC/MIC is the major PK/PD parameter correlating best with the efficacy of azithromycin.

+Mechanism of Resistance:

-Mechanism of resistance: Resistance to azithromycin may be inherent or acquired.
+Resistance to azithromycin may be inherent or acquired.
 There are three main mechanisms of resistance in bacteria: target site alteration, alteration in antibiotic transport and modification of the antibiotic.